kdave/btrfs-progs/Documentation/btrfs-convert.rst

 -N|--nodesize <SIZE>
         set filesystem nodesize, the tree block size in which btrfs stores its metadata.
         The default value is 16KiB (16384) or the page size, whichever is bigger.
-        Must be a multiple of the sectorsize, but not larger than 65536.
+        Must be a multiple of the block size (previously called "sector size), but not larger than 65536.
 See :doc:`mkfs.btrfs` for more details.
 -r|--rollback
         rollback to the original ext2/3/4 filesystem if possible -l|--label <LABEL>